nathhad/docker-rooterbuilder/README.md

 5. **Building Images**

+At this point setup is complete, and you are ready to build images.

 Most autobuild commands can be issued from inside or outside of the container.
 Building custom images must be done from the command line inside the container, because it requires a fair bit of interactive input.
 For this quick start guide, we will assume you will do all work